mrxzzy/rpi-timelapse/README.md

   -s SIZE, --size SIZE  Size of image in WxH format.
 Default is sensor resolution.
 ```

-## Requirements
+## Install

-Raspbian comes with most everything already set up, but you do need to add the python module:
+Raspbian comes with most everything already set up, but you do need to add the python module.
+The ansible playbook does all that for you.

 ```
+apt update
+apt upgrade
-apt install python3-picamera2
+apt install ansible
+ansible-playbook configure.yaml
 ```

 You can also do this by running the configure.yaml playbook.